In the previous chapter, we explained how to control the execution of specific processes based on conditions using if statements.

 }

-Using this writing style, the correspondence between if and else statements can be seen at a glance.
+Using this formatting makes the correspondence between if statements and else statements immediately clear.

-The author prefers the former because it is shorter vertically, but either writing style is fine.
+The author prefers the former because it's shorter vertically, but either way of writing is fine.

 #include <stdio.h>